cardano-foundation/CIPs/CIP-????/README.md

 ## Rationale

-We consider the implementation trustworthy after passing long comment period, considering that many competitors were eliminated by publishing weaknesses.
+We consider the NIST candidates trustworthy after passing a long comment period, considering that many competitors were eliminated by publishing weaknesses.

 An alternative approach could be to provide low-level primitives from the reference library,